 Old City of Bern

-What is your role in this World Heritage site?
+What is your role in this UNESCO World Heritage Site?

 What's your favorite place?
-Do you have any secrets to tell us?
+Can you tell us some secrets?

-When is the best time to visit the Clock Tower and why?
+When is the best time for a visit and why?

 What activities do you recommend in particular?